-Samsung Odyssey G6 G60H Screen Profile
+Samsung Odyssey G6 G60H monitor

 The Samsung Odyssey G6 G60H is a 27-inch QHD IPS monitor built for players who care about extreme motion speed more than cinematic contrast.
 Samsung lists native QHD refresh up to 600Hz and Dual Mode up to 1,040Hz at HD, which makes the screen unusually focused on high-FPS esports.
 Before buying, check whether your games, PC, cables, and priorities can actually use that speed.